ElectricalGang

 Some of the benefits of the solar cell are as follows:

-• It does not spread any kind of pollution so that the air is perfectly clean as compared to other power sources.
+• It does not spread any kind of pollution so the air is perfectly clean as compared to other power sources.

 • Its lifespan is very long.